Cowboy Up: Garcia wins WTA Finals over Sabalenka in Texas

 The only player to win titles on all three surfaces this season, Garcia was just as comfortable as Sabalenka on the temporary indoor hard court at Dickies Arena near downtown Fort Worth.

 As a result, Garcia handed the No. 7 player from Belarus just her third loss in 12 career hard-court finals.
-Sabalenka was trying to become the first player from her country to win the WTA Finals
+The 24-year-old Sabalenka was trying to become the first from her country to win the WTA Finals.

-There was only one break point in a meeting of the tour (Garcia) and tournament (Sabalenka) leaders in aces coming into the match.
+“We did know that we were two powerful players, and I think we played that way,” Garcia said.
+“Just very happy about the mindset.”

-Garcia converted that break point in the first game of the second set while handing No. 7 Sabalenka just her third loss in 12 career hard-court finals on the temporary indoor court at Dickies Arena.
+The first set went to a tiebreaker without a break of serve in a meeting of the tour (Garcia) and tournament (Sabalenka) leaders in aces coming into the match.

 Garcia won six consecutive points in the tiebreaker, capped by her 10th ace of the first set for a 6-2 lead.
 Sabalenka’s third double fault ended the set.
-Garcia finished with 11 aces.
+Garcia finished with 11 aces to four for Sabalenka.

-“It was a lot of aces, sometimes not too many rallies,” Garcia told the crowd.
-“But that’s our game style, and I hope you enjoyed it.”
+Two break chances came quickly in the first game of the second set, but Garcia only needed one.
+She ripped a forehand winner down the line on Sabalenka’s serve to go in front for good.

 Sabalenka reached the title match by beating top-ranked Iga Swiatek.
 That semifinal victory ended a 15-match winning streak against top-10 opponents that was the longest on tour in 35 years.

-Garcia matched Sabalenka’s power from the start in her fourth victory of the season, second only to Swiatek’s eight.
+“I’m impressed with what she’s done this season,” Sabalenka said.
+“I think there’s many more finals for her.
+Hopefully we’ll play against each other in the finals, and hopefully I will win the next one.”

-Tied in the deciding game, Garcia’s service winner gave her a second match point, and Sabalenka sent a forehand long.
-Garcia dropped to the court on her back with her arms raised.
+Garcia’s fourth victory of the season, second only to Swiatek’s eight, came in the second 6-7 meeting in WTA Finals history.
+The other was Maria Sharapova-Serena Williams in 2004.

-Veronika Kudermetova and Elise Mertens beat defending champions Barbora Krejcikova and Katerina Siniakova 6-2, 4-6, 11-9 to win the doubles title in the WTA Finals on Monday night.
+Veronika Kudermetova and Elise Mertens beat defending champions Barbora Krejcikova and Katerina Siniakova 6-2, 4-6, 11-9 to win the doubles title.

 Kudermetova and Mertens won six consecutive points after falling behind 7-2 in the champions tiebreaker before closing things out on their second match point.